DeenAhmed/EKRoyals/README.md

 ### Target audience

-- Young People with interest in bsketball.
+- Young People with interest in basketball.
 - Parents or guardians looking for an activity for their young family.

 ### User requirements and expectations